narijauskas/PRONTO.jl/docs/src/index.md

 @define_l InvPend 1/2*ρ*u[1]^2
 @define_m InvPend 1-cos(x[1])+x[2]^2/2
 ```
 We must now select the LQR matrices used by the projection operator.
 Since the linearized system is always controllable, we limit ourselves to choosing `Qr` and `Rr`.
-By doing so, we allow PRONTO to generate the terminal weight matrix `Pr` by linearizing the dynamics around $x(T)$ and solving the Algebraic Riccati Equation.
+By doing so, we allow PRONTO to automatically compute the terminal conditions `PT` by linearizing the dynamics around $x(T)$ and solving the Algebraic Riccati Equation.
 ```julia
 @define_Qr InvPend diagm([10, 1])
 @define_Rr InvPend diagm([1e-3])
 ```
+Note that, since the target equilibrium is unstable, we selected a very small input penalty $R_r$.
+This ensures that the regulator gain $K_r(t)$ will prioritize the angular position error (which has the highest cost) when updating the solution estimate.

 The last step in the problem definition is to call `resolve_model` to instantiate PRONTO.
 Since we're interested in seeing how the solution estimate $x(t)$ changes from one iteration to the next, we ask PRONTO to output an ascii plot of `ξ.x` after every iteration.
 ```julia
 resolve_model(InvPend)